AndyWright/staengl-website/README.md

 ### install this
 * Custom Content Type Manager 0.9.7.11 - via admin tool
 * Relative Image URLs 2.0 - via admin tool
-* slideshow-gallery - installed from the them reposistory (vendor/plugins/slideshow-gallery) - this has been modified so make sure you install from there

 ### site urls
 [local development](http://staengl.dev/company/)